 The Audit and Risk Management Committee has held seven meetings since the last Directors' Statement.
-In performing its functions, the Audit and Risk Management Committee met with the Company's external and internal auditors to discuss the scope of their work (including the external auditors' audit plan), the results of their examination (including the external auditors' audit report) and evaluation of the Company's internal accounting control system.
+In performing its functions, the Audit and Risk Management Committee met with the Company's external and internal auditors to discuss the scope of their work (including the external auditors' audit plan), the results of their examination (including the external auditors' audit plan), the results of their examination (including the external auditors' audit plan), the results of their examination (including the external auditors' audit plan), the results of their examination (including the external auditors' audit plan), the results of their examination (including the external auditors' audit plan), the results of their examination (including the external auditors' audit plan).